 Possibly the most famous of the natural landmarks along the Great Ocean Road are the group of sea stacks called the Twelve Apostles.

-The name is something of a misnomer; due to erosion only seven islets are still standing, and there were only ever eight to begin with.
-The eighth dramatically collapsed into the sea in 2005.
+The name is something of a misnomer; due to erosion only eight islets are still standing, and there were only ever nine to begin with.
+The ninth dramatically collapsed into the sea in 2005.

 The Twelve Apostles remain a formidable sight, a jagged row of golden islands that illustrates the power of the ocean and the fragility of the crumbly limestone cliffs.

-Over centuries the fierce ocean waves have lashed away at the cliffside until the seven remaining islets eventually became completely separated from the mainland.
+Over centuries the fierce ocean waves have lashed away at the cliffside until the eight remaining islets eventually became completely separated from the mainland.

 A short walk from the car park leads underneath the Great Ocean Road to the Twelve Apostles’ viewing platforms.